Fumio Demura

-Fumio Demura (出村 文男, Demura Fumio) was a Japanese karateka and kobudoka, based in the United States since the mid-1960s.
+Fumio Demura (出村 文男, Demura Fumio) was a Japanese–American karateka and kobudoka, based in the United States since the mid-1960s.
 A 9th dan in Shitō-ryū karate, he was Pat Morita's martial arts stunt double in the first, third and fourth Karate Kid films, and was one of the inspirations for the character Mr. Miyagi.

 Biography

 Early years

 Demura was born on September 15, 1938, in Yokohama, Japan.
 At the age of 9 (1947/48), he began training in karate and kendo under an instructor named Asano.
 At the age of 12 (1950/51) he started training under Ryusho Sakagami in Itosu-kai karate.
 Demura received his 1st dan black belt in 1956, and won the East Japan Championships in 1957.

 In 1959, he began training in kobudo, a style of traditional Okinawan weapons training, under the direction of Taira Shinken.
 In 1963, he became acquainted with Kōga-ryū ninjutsu master Seiko Fujita.
 Demura met martial arts scholar Donn Draeger, who introduced him to Dan Ivan, who would eventually bring him to the United States as a karate instructor.